mrbrins82/Projects/README.md

 # Projects
-This repository contains various data science projects that I am working on.
+This repository contains various projects that I am working on.